 The aforementioned Macotakara blog has also thrown its hat into the ring and said that the new 2019 iPhones are going to come with a triple-lens camera on the back.
 We've now heard it from so many sources, it seems very likely to be true.

-Sony is being tipped to provide this magical new component, and don't be surprised to hear Apple talk up the AR capabilities of iOS 13 when it gets previewed in June at the WWDC event: that would lay the foundations nicely for better 3D handling in the new iPhones for 2019.
+Sony is being tipped to provide this magical new component, and don't be surprised to hear Apple talk up the AR capabilities of the new iPhone when it's finally shown off on stage this September.

 Apple typically goes in for a major design overhaul of the iPhone every couple of years, and considering the handsets launched in September 2018 looked almost exactly like the iPhone X from 2017, we could be due a more substantial change in looks this time, besides the triple-lens rear camera being mooted.